StevenMayher/432-2022/labs/lab03/README.md

 ## Data

 The data set used in Lab 03 is the `hbp3456.csv` data, available now on our [course data page](https://github.com/THOMASELOVE/432-data).
-These are the same data as you used in Lab 1.
+Lab 01 used the same data.

 ## Template